Martin® vs. BlackStar® Sprockets

 Why choose martin sprockets?

 Martin® is the most well-known name in roller chain sprockets in the US.
 That leadership position caused us to select Martin for this product comparison.
 There are several differences between Martin and BlackStar® sprockets.
-The video above will examine those differences to reach a verdict about the quality of each brand.
+The video below will examine those differences to reach a verdict about the quality of each brand.